 Last, but definitely not least, is infographics.
 In short, people love infographics, they can’t get enough of them.
 In fact, infographics are shared 3x more than any other piece of visual content.
 So, it’s safe to say, making an infographic will boost your share numbers and when used and executed correctly, they can be incredibly powerful tools that help communicate a lot of information really quickly and thoroughly.

-Infographics are eye catching, far more so that plain black type on a white background.
-We notice them, we get absorbed by them, we read them and then we share them to others, continuing the cycle of the graphic.
+Infographics are eye-catching.
+We notice them, we get absorbed by them, we read them and then we share them with others.

 Ask yourself if an infographic could bode well for your brand, or if it could complement your content nicely.
 Perhaps it could summarise information, or present the information in a dynamic, new way.
 Whatever the case, consider infographics, and don’t be put off by how complicated some can look–if you have the right tools, it’s really not that difficult at all.
 Check out Canva’s infographic tools for a super quick and easy way to compile all your information in an interesting way.

 Check out the way Studio-C has summarised a few paragraph’s worth of data within one nautical-themed infographic, making their content super shareable and easy to read.